 Be careful not to be too aggressive with inline validation, though.
 Wait until the user has finished typing before showing error messages to avoid frustration.

-Your submit button is the final hurdle between the user and a successful conversion.
+Your sign up form is the final hurdle between the user and a successful conversion.
 Make it stand out with contrasting colors and clear, action-oriented text.

 Instead of generic text like “Submit,” use specific phrases that reinforce what the user is getting, like “Start My Free Trial” or “Get My Ebook.”